 Grade 8 Intermediate-Level Science Test results for accelerated science students who take the assessment in Grade 7 (or, if ungraded, when Grade 7 age equivalent) must be reported in the year in which they take the assessment.
 If the students also take a Regents examination in science in Grade 8 (or, if ungraded, when Grade 8 age equivalent), results for that assessment must be reported in the year in which they take the assessment.
 (The Regents examination in science taken in Grade 8 will be used for accountability calculations for these students.)
-If the students take the Grade 8 Intermediate-Level Science Test in Grade 7 (or, if ungraded, when Grade 7 age equivalent) but do not take a Regents examination in science in Grade 8 (or, if ungraded, when Grade 8 age equivalent), the Assessment Measure Standard Description "Science: Early" must be reported for the students when they are in Grade 8.
+If the students take the Grade 8 Intermediate-Level Science Test in Grade 7 (or, if ungraded, when Grade 7 age equivalent) but do not take a Regents examination in science in Grade 8 (or, if ungraded, when Grade 8 age equivalent), the Assessment Measure Standard Description "Science: Early" will be populated for them at Level 2 when the students are in Grade 8.
 (The Grade 8 Intermediate-Level Science Test taken in Grade 7 will be used for accountability calculations for these students.)
 Students who take the Grade 8 Intermediate-Level Science Test when they are in Grade 7 (or, if ungraded, when Grade 7 age equivalent) are not required to retake the test when they advance to Grade 8.